vives-project-xp/GreenhouseWaterkersAI/ReadMe.md

 After creating a dataset of watercress, you need to label the images.
 We used Labelbox to label the images.
 1) Go to the Labelbox website (https://labelbox.com/) and create an account.
 This will lead you to the dashboard screen where you can create a new project.
 2) After creating a new project, you will need to add data to the project.
 To do this go to the catalog tab and click on the "New" button.
 This will add a new dataset to the project.
 3) Go to annotate, click the "Add data" button, and add the dataset of the watercress to the project.
 After that you will have to set up the ontology for this project.
 The ontology is a list of labels that you can use to label the images.
-We used segmentation for labeling the days from "day 0" to "day 20",
+We used bounding boxes for labeling the days from "day 0" to "day 20" because edge impulse requires bounding boxes for object detection.

- After setting up the ontology, you can start labeling the images.
-To label an image, click on the image and select the label that corresponds to the age of the watercress.
-After labeling all the images, you can export the labeled images to a folder on your hard drive.
-This folder will contain the labeled images that you can use to train your model.
+4) After setting up the ontology, you can start labeling the images.
+To label an image, click on the image and draw a bounding box around the whole picture.
-Set up ontology and labeling experience
+5) After labeling all the images, you need to review all the labels to make sure they are correct.
+You can do this by clicking on the "Review" tab and reviewing the labels one by one.
+If you find any mistakes, you can correct them by clicking on the label and editing it.
+6) After reviewing all the labels, you can export the labels by clicking on the "Export" button on the "Done" tab.
+This will export the labels in a JSON format.
+You can use this JSON file to write a python script that downloads the images with the bounding boxes and all the information you need to upload them to edge impulse.
+You can download the images into one folder so it's easier to upload them to edge impulse.

 ### Edge Impulse | [Edge Impulse](https://studio.edgeimpulse.com/)
 1) After signing up, you can create and name a project, which will lead you to the dashboard screen.
 Scroll down till you find the area about **project info** on the right side.
 For this project, set the labeling method to "one label per data item."
 This setting is used for classification.
 The other one is used for object detection, which we don't need for this specific project.